dusk-network/docs/src/content/docs/developer/smart-contracts-dusk-evm/deploy-on-evm.md

 ## 1) Install a development framework
-Choose one of the following development frameworks:
+Choose a development framework, such as:
 - <a href="https://hardhat.org/" target="_blank">Hardhat</a>
 - <a href="https://getfoundry.sh/" target="_blank">Foundry</a>